KatherineMichel/portfolio/doc/2024-recap.md

 When I started using an elliptical, I limited myself to ~70 steps per minute.
 Otherwise, I would get winded.
 Now, I am regularly up to 120+ steps per minute, and when life gets busy, and I go for a few months without exercising properly, I am able to get back to my top performance within just a few sessions.
 I would love to know the science behind it.

-A chef friend Sheldon also encouraged me to get a personal trainer, which I have not done.
+A chef friend Sheldon also encouraged me to get a personal trainer, which I have not done (yet).
 It has been life-changing for him in his life and work.

 ![](2024-recap-images/personal-best.jpg)
 Personal best...
 112 steps per minute